Car Registration Loans

 More of your questions about car registration loans

-Do I have to pay for my car registration annually?
+Do I have to pay my car registration annually?

 Do I need to prove I own my car to take out a car registration loan?

-No – you will not be asked to prove ownership of your car to take out a car registration loan.
-While the purpose of the loan is to help you cover the cost of registering your car, the funds are not tied to the vehicle in any way and function separately to your registration.
-As such, you will not need to supply any documentation relating to your car.
+No, you won’t be asked to prove ownership of your car to take out a car registration loan.
+While the purpose of the loan is to help you cover the cost of registering your car, the funds aren’t tied to the vehicle in any way and are separate from your registration.

 Can I get a car registration loan with bad credit?